koendv/paste_dispenser/README.md

 ## Menu

 There is a settings menu on the serial port.
+The serial port runs at 115200, 8N1.
 Access the menu using a vt100 ansi terminal emulation, e.g. [PuTTY](https://putty.org/) on Windows, or *minicom* on Linux.
 On Android, use an USB OTG adapter and *Serial USB Terminal*.
 The settings menu allows you to configure forward and backward speed, pullback, and microstepping, and to store and recall these settings from non-volatile memory.
 The menu looks like this:

 	[f] Forward speed 125 steps/sec
 	[s] Forward steps 0 steps